T Rowe Price Robo Advisor For Retirement Accounts

 User Experience — Sign-Up Process

-The sign-up process for ActivePlus Portfolios is simple and easy.
-Clients don’t need to provide any personal details right off the bat, which is great for individuals who just want to look into various robo-advisor options before committing.
+The sign-up process for ActivePlus Portfolios is a breeze.
+Clients don’t need to provide any personal details to take the initial goals and risk questionnaire, and receive a recommended portfolio.
+This is great for individuals who just want to investigate various robo-advisor options before committing.

 All investors are asked to provide their age, their initial investment amount ($50,000 minimum), and whether they are opening a Rollover, Roth, or Traditional IRA.
 Next, users are asked whether they plan to spend this money themselves during retirement or if the money will remain invested for their heirs.

 - If you plan to spend it yourself, you are asked when you need to spend the money (estimated retirement age) and how long you need the money to last for (expected lifetime).
-This question helps determine your time horizon so the robo-advisor can determine the right model portfolio to meet your needs.
+This questions help determine your time horizon so the robo-advisor can determine the right model portfolio to meet your needs.

 - If you plan to save for your heirs, you are asked whether you value growth potential or lower-risk investments.
 While this option does not ask about a time horizon, it does help determine which model portfolio will provide the right sort of investments for your heirs.